gillyware/gatekeeper/docs/usage/roles.md

 <a name="check-model-has-any-role"></a>
 ### Check Model Has Any Role

-A model may have an active role directly assigned or indirectly assigned through a team.
+A model may have an undenied, active role granted by default, directly assigned, or indirectly assigned through a team.
 This method checks all sources to determine if the model has access to any of the given roles.

 You may check if a model has any of a set of roles using one of the following approaches: